 - Provide ASDS residents and early-career dermatologists, who serve as preceptees, the opportunity to raise their level of dermatologic surgery through mentoring.
 Enhance and complement the surgical skills of ASDS resident and early-career members in areas necessary to conduct optimal patient consultation and assessments, therapy and device selection, procedural nuances and overall patient care.

 - Enhance practice-focused business acumen such as optimizing patient flow, decreasing overhead, improving efficiency and productivity, practice expansion and more.

 - Facilitate the ability for new dermatologists and experienced ASDS members to partner in positively impacting the specialty of dermatologic surgery and the patients they serve.

-- Provide ASDS members, who serve as preceptors, the opportunity to raise the level of dermatologic surgery through mentoring.
+- Provide ASDS members, who serve as preceptors, the opportunity to improve their mentoring skills through a unique interface program.

 What is the time commitment for a preceptor?

 Preceptors are able to mentor up to three preceptees per year.
 Preceptors decide the length of each visit (usually 3-5 days), their level of involvement (i.e. observation only, hands-on opportunities, etc.) and the number of preceptees to mentor in a given year.

 What is the cost to being a preceptor?

 All travel expenses are the responsibility of the preceptee and ASDS; there is no direct cost for the preceptor.